-Missing or reversed billet assignment recommendations.
-The best first entry in block 40 is "CO," "CO, as Major Command for Officers," "Command (Senior) Chief" or "Senior Enlisted Advisor" for chiefs.
-Additionally, convention dictates reiterating these recommendations in block 41 comments.
-Officers not recommended for command, or receiving inverted recommendations (e.g., "XO/CO") do not fare as well at apply and selection boards.
+Missing, reversed, or minimal billet assignment recommendations.
+The best first entry in block 40 is "FLAG" for O-6s, "CO" for officers, "Command (Master/Senior) Chief " or "Senior Enlisted Advisor" for Chiefs.
+Additionally, reiterate these recommendations in block 41 comments.
+Potential negative: senior officers not recommended for command, or receiving inverted recommendations (e.g., "XO/CO").
 Be honest, though, and only recommend for command those you consider ready for it.
+"Assignment in rate" is least complimentary for enlisted.
+Assignments below paygrade (e.g., "Division Officer" for O-5s) spells trouble.

 Weak comments.
 Civic contributions, routine duties, and adjectives without supporting facts are "fluff."
-Fluffy FITREPS imply a Sailor did not accomplish anything significant.
+Fluffy FITREPs imply a Sailor did not accomplish anything significant.
 Many reporting seniors resort to fluff when receiving weak or non-existent inputs.
-Consider the uses of FITREPS mentioned above.
+Consider the uses of FITREPs mentioned above.
 If a sentence will not make a difference, leave it out.
 If it means the FITREP is uncomfortably brief, so be it.
 Use initial and midterm counseling sessions to established meaningful goals to avoid end-of-year gaps.

 Lack of strong opening and closing line.
 The first and last comment lines are FITREP "sweet spots."
 This is where a record reviewer looks first.
-Use this prime advertising space to sell your Sailor.
-"Ranked #1 of 48 Commanders of any designator" is a silver bullet.
+Use this prime advertising space to sell your

+Sailor.
+"Ranked #1 of 48 commanders of any designator" is a silver bullet.
 "CDR Smith has continued to perform his outstanding and demanding duties in a superlative manner" is fluff.
 Same officer, vastly different perception.
 If possible, leave line 2 and 17 blank so first and last lines stand out even more.
 Close with future recommendation: "select for command now," "promote now," etc. These become your talking points for the board.

 Accomplishments in AT FITREP only.
-AT FITREPS are highly overrated.
-Many board members barely glance at them while reading IDT FITREPS judiciously.
+AT FITREPs are highly overrated, and are not required for duty at one's supported command.
+Many board members barely glance at them while reading IDT FITREPs judiciously.
 If a Sailor makes significant achievements on AT, reflect that in the regular report as well.